Storing survival food correctly increases its lifespan and reduces the risk of spoilage.

 With six adjustable dividers, it can be adapted to accommodate glass jars and the larger #10 cans used by survival companies like Valley Food Storage.

-Simple to install, it comes with all the tools needed to assemble it ready for use.
+It is simple to install and has all the tools needed to assemble it ready for use.
 Assembly is a little more complex than with other similar products, however.

 - High-quality construction